awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-mmtta-eng.md

 ![](../../.gitbook/assets/2022spring/5/qualitative.png)
 ![](../../.gitbook/assets/2022spring/5/quantitative.png)

+$xMUDA$ : Consistency between the two modalities

+$xMUDA_{PL}$ : Consistency between the two modalities + intra pseudo-label

+$TENT$ : Self-training with entropy.

+$TENT_{ENS}$ : Self-training with entropy.
+Entropy minimization on the ensemble of the logits from the two modalities.

+$MM-TTA$ : The self-training with the pseudo-label generated with the interaction between the two modalities

 ## 5. Conclusion

 In this paper, they proposed a new problem setting of test-time adaptation on the multi-modal 3D semantic segmentation.
 Instead of adopting the method that has limitations, they suggested a novel method to refine the pseudo label intra, and inter the modality.
 Since the method didn’t analyze the task-specific characteristics deeply, there is still room to improve and the method can be adapted for other tasks that deal with the multi-modal supervisory signals.